hm-lang/core/proposals/README.md

 since `X MyStaticVariable` and `x MyStaticVariable` should be the same thing.

-Instance functions (3) normally can't depend on any instance variables, but are declared like instance methods, just without `This` as an argument.
+Instance functions (3) normally can't depend on any instance variables, but are declared like instance methods, just without `Me/My/I` as an argument.
 Instance functions can be different from instance to instance.
 They cannot be overridden by child classes but they can be overwritten.
 I.e., if a child class defines the instance function of a parent class, it overwrites the parent's instance function; calling one calls the other.
-To declare an instance function, we simply declare a writeable function, without a `This`, inside the class definition.
+To declare an instance function, we simply declare a writeable function, without a `Me/My/I`, inside the class definition.
 In addition instance functions must be pure functions so that they can be copied freely.
-TODO: we maybe should allow instance functions access to `This`, implicitly; the `This` will change to the next instance when copied.
+TODO: we maybe should allow instance functions access to `Me/My/I`, implicitly; the `Me/My/I` will change to the next instance when copied.

 Class constructors are methods (1) which are defined using `;;renew(Args...)`,